11 things that you wish you had known when you bought your first house

 9. Use birthdays and Christmas for useful gifts

 You don't really need that PSP or the latest limited edition box-set release of Season 6 of The Simpsons from your siblings.
 You can use these occasions to save your cash to get items that will be useful around the home.
 Do you need a new frypan, a wok or new sheets?
 Put these on your list to Santa and you'll be guaranteed to save a few hundred dollars.

-You may find that your social life has tailed off since you bought a house – and sometimes this can be quite a lonely time.
-A dog can make those night spent at home more bearable, and ditch the expensive gym membership.
-Hit the cardio with your new four legged friend.
+You may find that your social life has tailed off since you bought a house, and sometimes this can be quite a lonely time.
+A dog can make those nights spent at home more bearable.
+You can also ditch the expensive gym membership and hit the cardio with your new four-legged friend.

 Refer to Tip Number 1.
 Owning a home is a big commitment, but if you tackle it with a mature approach you'll be on your way to successfully owning your own home.

 Did you buy a house in your 20s?
 What were your tips for survival?